tensorpack/tensorpack/docs/tutorial/trainer.md

 #### What You Can Do Inside Tower Function
 1. Call any symbolic functions as long as they follow the above rules.
-2. The function will be called under a [TowerContext](../modules/tfutils.html#tensorpack.tfutils.tower.BaseTowerContext), which can be accessed by [get_current_tower_context()](../modules/tfutils.html#tensorpack.tfutils.tower.get_current_tower_context).
+2. The tower function will be called under a [TowerContext](../modules/tfutils.html#tensorpack.tfutils.tower.BaseTowerContext), which can be accessed by [get_current_tower_context()](../modules/tfutils.html#tensorpack.tfutils.tower.get_current_tower_context).
    The context contains information about training/inference mode, scope name, etc.